Search the site

 No ATM in town — pull cash before you arrive

-The closest ATMs are BCI machines at the petrol station ~2–3 km out toward Inhambane (Visa, Mastercard, Maestro).
-Withdraw what you’ll need before settling in.
+The closest ATMs are BCI machines at the petrol station ~2–3 km out toward Inhambane.
+Withdraw what you’ll need before settling in — Visa is the safe bet here, Mastercard often fails.
 See our money guide.

 Tap water